 We believe that long-term performance is achieved through an ownership culture that encourages long-term participation by our executive officers in equity-based awards.
 Our Amended and Restated 2002 Stock Plan, or our 2002 Stock Plan, allowed the grant to employees of stock options, restricted stock, and other equity-based awards.
-The 2002 Stock Plan expired, by its terms, on April 22, 2012.
-At the 2012 annual meeting of stockholders, we are asking our stockholders to approve the 2012 Stock Plan, which will replace the 2002 Stock Plan if our stockholders approve the 2012 Stock Plan.
-If approved by stockholders, the 2012 Stock Plan will allow the grant to employees of stock options, restricted stock, and other equity-based awards.
-See "Proposal 2-Adoption of the Provectus Pharmaceuticals, Inc. 2012 Stock Plan" on page 22 of this proxy statement.
+The 2002 Stock Plan expired by its terms on April 22, 2012.
+At the 2012 annual meeting of stockholders, our stockholders approved the 2012 Stock Plan, which replaces the 2002 Stock Plan.
+The 2012 Stock Plan allows the grant to employees of stock options, restricted stock, and other equity-based awards.